About the RN Residency Program

 CHLA is the founding hospital of the Versant RN Residency.
 Created in July 1999, the 22-week program provides new nursing school graduates with a comprehensive clinical and learning experience to prepare them for work in an acute care environment.
 It has become the model for new graduate nurse residency programs throughout the United States.

-If you are selected for an interview, you will be notified via phone by May 6, 2016.
-Please allow Human Resources and the Unit Managers time between the packet deadline and interviews to review packets and make their selections.
+If you are selected for an interview, you will be notified via e-mail.
+Please allow Talent Acquisition and the unit managers sufficient time to review the packets and your online videos as they make their selections.
 We appreciate your patience.

 Upcoming Program Dates

 At Children's Hospital Los Angeles (CHLA), our RN residents spend 75% of the program time receiving one-to-one precepted training in the clinical setting.
 Our preceptors are experienced bedside pediatric nurses who are specially trained to provide expert clinical guidance to the resident.

 RN residents spend the remaining 25% of the program time in the classroom and skills labs, taught by our expert pediatric nurses and subject matter experts.
 These sessions give the residents the tools necessary to make the transition from new graduate RN to specialty pediatric RN.

 Mentors are provided to help guide the resident in their career development and provide them with the tools needed to grow professionally.